parttimehacker/djangomodel/README.md

 ## General Information
 - Provide general information about your project here.
-  - This is one of six classes used in my home automation system.
+  - This is one of six classes used in my home automation system (DIYHA).
+I've used OOP and MVC concepts in my DIYHA system.
 - What problem does it (intend to) solve?
   - I wanted to isolate the django rest_framework code into a single class.
+The main python application only uses PUT requests to update information.
 - What is the purpose of your project?
-  - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a web server, interfaces to Adafruit.io and a mosquitto MQTT broker.
+  - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a django web server, interfaces to Adafruit.io and a mosquitto MQTT broker.
 - Why did you undertake it?
   - This was a fun project to learn about python, Raspberry Pi, Arduino processors, hardware and more.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Tech 1 - version 1.0
+- Django Web Server - version 3.2.8
-- Tech 2 - version 2.0
+- python - version 3.7.3
 - Tech 3 - version 3.0